The Artificial Intelligence (A.I.) Adventure

 Who or what is NEO?

-Ingensys AI seems to be the newest kid on the block.
+Ingensys AI seems to be the newest kid on the block, well for fast image processing at least.
+ChatGPT4 is absolutely the hottest development at the moment.

 Article Written By Restore Solutions : April 19th, 2017.